 STEP 3 – SETTING UP THE MECHANISMS - DURATION DEPENDS ON SO/AC PROCESSES

-In terms of regulatory filings, with both the designator and membership models all that is required is that the new articles of incorporation be filed with the State of California.
-(The bylaws need not be filed to become effective, but will be publicly disclosed to California and federal government agencies in due course.)
+In terms of regulatory filings, with both the designator and Membership models all that is required is that the new Articles of Incorporation be filed with the State of California.
 There is no approval process to factor in at the state or federal level.

-In terms of community powers, each SO/AC would additionally need to, according to their processes, select their representatives into the community mechanism described in 2.6.1.

 Each SO/AC would need to make appropriate arrangements to fully participate within the community mechanism.